In addition to recognizing Luxembourg’s National Day, we address the new Luxembourg Nationality Law (2017).

 Schéine Nationalfeierdag!
 June 23rd is the National Day – the National Holiday to be specific – (Nationalfeierdag or Fête nationale) in Luxembourg.

 According to the constitution, the national holiday is the same day as the Grand Duke/Duchess’s birthday.
 Since the reign of Grand Duchess Charlotte of Luxembourg, this day has been celebrated in remembrance of her.
 During her reign, the holiday was celebrated on her actual birthday – January 23rd.
 However, in 1961, Grand Duke Jean moved the date to June 23rd for weather reasons.

 On the National Holiday, there are street festivals, concerts, and fireworks displays from the evening of June 22 until June 23rd.
 On June 23rd itself, the family of the Grand Duke inspects a military and civilian parade throughout Luxembourg City.
-See below for a video of the parade in 2015.
+See the below for a video of the parade in 2015.

 We also want to take this occasion to address the new Luxembourg Nationality Law (2017), which came into effect on April 1.
 As you may or not be aware, this new law has modified the 2008 Nationality Law, The 2008 version allowed us to recover Luxembourg citizenship in the first place.
 Most of the modifications are limited with effect to the recovery process.
 New forms come into use for Stage 2, and there will be a new process for obtaining your Luxembourg No Criminal History certificate.
 However, there is an exciting new Luxembourg Citizenship “by option” clause.

 Furthermore, the option procedure is open: